 - The Elephanta Island: A UNESCO World Heritage Site, the island is home to a number of ancient rock-cut temples that are known for their intricate carvings and sculptures.

-As before, please be aware that some of these places may have limited hours or may be closed to visitors due to COVID-19, so it is recommended to check ahead before visiting.
+As before, please be aware that some of these places may have limited hours or may be closed to visitors, so it is recommended to check ahead before visiting.